 GUNS AND MASS SHOOTINGS: NOTHING CHANGES

-Orlando.
-49 deaths.
-The deadliest mass shooting in U.S. history.
-That was until Las Vegas
+the time, it was the deadliest mass shooting in U.S. history - until Las Vegas happened.

 And nothing will change.

 Shootings.
 Death.
 Tears.
 A psycho.
 Make-shift memorials.
-Vigils.
-Funerals.
+Non-stop media coverage

 What gets done?
 Absolutely nothing.

 And then what happens?
 It happens all over again...and again....and again.

 Sadly, all these mass shootings have become like the movie, "Groundhog Day", where